nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

 # Complex Where Conditions

+**Experimental: not enabled by default, not guaranteed to be stable.**

 Adding query conditions ad-hoc can be cumbersome and limiting when you require manifold ways to filter query results.
 Lighthouse's `WhereConditions` extension can give advanced query capabilities to clients